 Joe Sanberg is a progressive entrepreneur who is working through both the public and private sectors to end poverty and make people’s lives better.

 Joe believes that everyone who works – and everyone who wants to but can’t – should be able to afford life’s basic needs and live with financial security.

-Joe has been the leading advocate for California’s Earned Income Tax Credit (EITC) for low-income families.
-Joe not only lobbied California to pass the credit in 2015, but when the state didn’t allocate enough money for outreach, Joe created CalEITC4Me.
+Joe has been one of the nation’s leading advocates for the Earned Income Tax Credit (EITC) for low-income families.
+In 2015, he successfully lobbied legislators in his home state of California to create the state’s first EITC.
+Then-California Gov. Jerry Brown’s top adviser Nancy McFadden called Sanberg the “spark” behind the state’s efforts to pass and implement the new program.
+When the state didn’t allocate enough money for outreach, Joe created CalEITC4Me.
 This community organizing program has connected working California families with more than $4 billion of state and federal Earned Income Tax Credits.
-In 2017, CalEITC4Me led a grassroots organizing campaign that won a massive expansion of the program, more than tripling the number of working families eligible to receive California’s EITC.

 Joe is Co-Founder of Aspiration.com, an online financial company built for everyone.
 Aspiration serves people at the heart of their financial lives – their banking account – in a trust-based model that empowers people to choose whatever fee they think is fair (even zero) and enables them to bank, invest, and spend in accordance with their values.
 Aspiration’s approach has made it the fastest-growing and most beloved consumer financial company in America.